Bayesian Structure Learning in Sparse Gaussian Graphical Models: Statistical performance

-For this model, we place a uniform distribution as a uninformative prior on the graph and a G-Wishart $W_G(3,I_{p})$ on the precision matrix.
-For a prior distribution for $\beta_i$, we choose $N_p(\mu_{0i}, B_{0i})$, which $i = 1,...,p$.
+For this model, we place a uniform distribution as an uninformative prior on the graph and a G-Wishart $W_G(3,I_{p})$ on the precision matrix.
+For a prior distribution for $\beta_i$, we choose $N_p(\mu_{0i}, B_{0i})$, with $i = 1,...,p$.
 Thus, based on our likelihood and priors, the conditional distribution of $\beta_i$ is

 in which

 Thus, to account for the time effect in our model, we require one more Gibbs sampling step in the BDMCMC algorithm for updating $\beta_i$, for $i = 1,...,p$.